AJ2O/aws-whitepapers-summary/12-factor.md

 **Store config in the environment**

 - An app's **config** is anything likely to vary between deploys, such as:
-  - Resource handles to the database, Memcached, and other [backing services](https://12factor.net/backing-services)
+  - Resource handles to the database, caching systems, and other [backing services](#iv-backing-services)
   - Credentials to external services
   - Canonical hostname for the deploy
 - Config should be stored in **environmental variables** (shortened to *env vars*)